eskrav/iru-experimental/README.md

-# iru-experimental
+# Interpretation of Informationally Redundant Utterances (Data and Analysis)

-Analysis of empirical data showing that readers make inferences from informationally redundant utterances
+This repository contains anonymized experimental data from readers' interpretations of informationally redundant utterances, as well as analysis of this data (multilevel linear regression), including a power analysis based on previous pilot data.